-Urgent Need Lower Manhattan Development Corporation, NYC
+Lower Manhattan Development Corporation, NYC

-Overall Jan 1 thru Mar 31, 2019 To Date
+Overall Oct 1 thru Dec 31, 2019 To Date

 Total Projected Budget from All Sources N/A \$4,820,945.38

 Total Budget \$0.00 \$4,820,945.38

 Total Obligated \$0.00 \$4,820,945.38

 Total Funds Drawdown \$0.00 \$4,820,945.38

 Program Funds Drawdown \$0.00 \$4,820,945.38

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$4,820,945.38

+Lower Manhattan Development Corporation, NYC \$0.00 \$4,820,945.38

 Most Impacted and Distressed Expended \$0.00 \$0.00

-•

 Match Contributed \$0.00 \$0.00

 PROJECT DESCRIPTION: On June 11, 2009, the LMDC Board authorized a reduction in the amount of the Subrecipent Agreement, which reduced the amount for the Fulton Corridor streetscape and streetwall improvement project in the Subrecipient Agreement from \$7,788,000 to \$7,102,050.
 The amendment to Partial Action Plan 12 reflecting that reduction is posted on the LMDC website.
 This program will enhance the pedestrian and vehicular movement in the portals leading to Fulton Street, including John Street from William Street to South Street to enhance the connection to Burling Slip.On January 26, 2012, the LMDC Board authorized a Partial Action Plan 12 and Subrecipient Agreement amendment to include an additional three blocks of Spruce Street between Park Row and Gold Street in the streetscape project.
 Partial Action Plan 12 was amended to include the additional blocks and posted on LMDC's website on March 12, 2012.
 The streetscape and streetwall improvements are part of the Fulton Corridor Revitalization Program.
 Potential improvements include new sidewalks and curbs, roadway resurfacing, street furniture, light poles, wayfinding signage, landscaping, seating, plantings and increased open space along Fulton Street between Gold and Pearl Streets.

+PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fulton

-PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fulton Corridor, benefiting the growing residential population, businesses and retailers, and area office workers and visitors to the WTC Site and the South Street Seaport.
+PROPOSED BENEFICIARIES: The Fulton Corridor Revitalization Program will provide needed public investment in the Fultor Corridor, benefiting the growing residential population, businesses and retailers, and area office workers and visitors to the WTC Site and the South Street Seaport.
 The number of persons benefiting annually is based on a 2006 economic analysis report produced by The Louis Berger Group, which determined that there were approximately 49,111 residents who live within 0.5 miles of the project area and 52,141 workers who work within 0.25 miles of the project area.

 SELECTION OF BENEFICIARIES: The Fulton Corridor is a major artery in Lower Manhattan, connecting the rebuilt World Trade Center site and Battery Park City to the Seaport and the soon to be developed East River Esplanade.
 The streetscape program will allow for steady improvement of streetscape to match the improved facades and open spaces.